JoshuaKoh/async-werewolf/roles.md

 * **NIGHT ACTIVITY:** No

 On your first night as cupid (which is usually night 0/ the beginning of the game), you pick two players who will immediately become [Lovers](#lovers).
 You may pick yourself as one of the Lovers if you like.
 The Lovers will be made aware of each other via the Moderator, but their true roles (and thus team alliance) are NOT revealed to each other.
-If you wake up to discover you are cupid ([drunk](#drunk) or [doppleganger](#doppleganger), you will immediately pick two players to become lovers.
-If you are the doppleganger this could could cause a 3 way love triangle, as the previously selected lovers are valid.
+If you wake up to discover you are cupid ([drunk](#drunk) or [doppleganger](#doppleganger)), you will immediately pick two players to become lovers.
+If you are the doppleganger or shapeshifter this could could cause a 3 way love triangle, as the previously selected lovers are valid.

 ## Disciple
 * **TEAM:** Village